M7Tro/educationalProjects/chatApp/README.md

 I will now try to implement the form with one input field.

 Add a link "not registered yet?" that underlines on hover.
 Also add a login button.

+The SignUp page is made the same way but with more fields.
+There will be a sepatare component for GenderChecBox.

+I couldn't increase the size of checkboxes using vanilla css so I used the checkbox component from daisy.